 Fraud Score

-What is Fraud Score?
+What is a Fraud Score?

 Understanding Fraud Score